olivertgwalton/riven-rs/README.md

 ## Plugins

-Plugins implement the `Plugin` trait in `riven-core` and register themselves with `register_plugin!`.
-The app crate links every `plugin-*` dependency found in `crates/riven-app/Cargo.toml` so inventory can collect plugin registrations at runtime.
+Plugins implement the `Plugin` trait in `riven-core`.
+The set compiled into the binary is the explicit list in `crates/riven-plugins/src/lib.rs`, which is also the order they are registered and dispatched in.

+**[Full plugin documentation lives in `docs/plugins`](docs/plugins/README.md)** — one page per plugin, with settings tables generated from each plugin's `settings_schema()`.

 The current workspace includes plugins for:

-- Metadata and IDs: TMDB, TVDB.
+- Metadata: TMDB, TVDB.
-- Stream providers and debrid: Comet, Torrentio, AIOStreams, StremThru.
+- Torrent scrapers: Comet, Torrentio, AIOStreams.
+- Usenet: Newznab (search), Usenet (direct NNTP streaming).
+- Debrid: StremThru.
 - Request and list sources: Seerr, Listrr, MDBList, Trakt.
 - Media servers: Plex, Emby, Jellyfin.
-- Product features: Calendar, Dashboard, Logs, Notifications.
+- Product features: Calendar, Dashboard, Notifications, Subdl, Webhooks.

-To add a built-in plugin, create a new `crates/plugin-*` crate, register the plugin, add it to the workspace, and add it as a dependency of `crates/riven-app`.
+To add a built-in plugin: create a new `crates/plugin-*` crate, add it to the workspace members and to `crates/riven-plugins/Cargo.toml`, then add one line to `all_plugins()`.
+Give it a `settings_schema()` and run `make docs` to generate its page.

 ## Development Commands